-CODE TYPES DESCRIPTION СМ Contractor Management Evaluation, selection, monitoring and retention of contracted services, equipment, people and material to ensure risks are reduced to ALARP. oc Organisational Culture Culture includes sets of values and beliefs of the organisation and the people who work in the business including company policies and how effective decisions are managed and communicated.
+CODE TYPES DESCRIPTION СМ Contractor Management Evaluation, selection, monitoring and retention of contracted services, equipment, people and material to ensure risks are reduced to ALARP. ос Organisational Culture Culture includes sets of values and beliefs of the organisation and the people who work in the business including company policies and how effective decisions are managed and communicated.
 Diverse and conflicting values and beliefs.
 Poor organizational level reporting and relationships.
 Factions and politics.
 Unresolved employees fears and anxieties.
 Low level of trust.
 Allowance or risk taking behaviors.
 Poor leadership.
 Inconsistencies between values and actions on the ground.
 Lack of compliance, performance monitoring and review.
 RI Regulatory Influence Regulatory bodies can influence safety culture of the organization by defining and controlling the safety framework that the organization must operate within.
 This includes legislation, documentation and safety practices required by the regulatory body.
 Ambiguous or contradictory regulations.
 Duplicated and conflicting safety requirements.
 Poor jurisdiction demarcation.
 Overly prescriptive or unclear requirements.
-OL Organisational Learning The systems the organisation has in place for ensuring that lessons are learn continuously via risk assessments, auditing, incident reporting, corrective antisational action follow up etc. Poor incident investigation.
+OL Organisational Learning The systems the organisation has in place for ensuring that lessons are learnt continuously via risk assessments, auditing, incident reporting, corrective action follow up etc. Poor incident investigation.
 Poor review of controls.
-Fai VM Vehicle Management System to manage the purchasing, maintenance and operation of vehicles in a safe manner at the workplace.
+Failure to act on non- conformances.
+Poor sharing of lessons.
+Poor commitment to learning.
+Inadequate incident reporting.
+Poor safety recording system and data management.
+Lack of safety records.
+No analysis of safety trends.
+VM Vehicle Management System to manage the purchasing, maintenance and operation of vehicles in a safe manner at the workplace.
 Lack of coordinated approach.
 Disregard for fit for purpose vehicles.
 Poor or unclear purchase specifications.
 Operating vehicles outside of designer specifications.
 MS Management Systems Integrated set of work practices and procedures for monitoring and continuous improvement of WHS.
 Poor application of SMS.
 Poor alignment with standards.
 Unsystematic.
 Poor goal setting.
 Lack of visible commitment.
 Poor resourcing.